 First, Garage band is free.
 It comes free with every Mac computer that is released and has a simple, clean interface.
 The latest versions have improved Garage band’s basic interface to look like Apple’s flagship DAW (the Logic Pro).
 Due to its simplicity, and being a default DAW for Mac systems, Garage band is one of the most popular DAW out there.
 The caveat though, is that with simplicity, comes a reduction in advanced functions leading to limitations for experts or advanced users.

 As a high pro system, their studio products are the best of their products which make them a mainstay in top studios.
-The main problems with the Pro Tools is the licensing and commercial properties of its parent company (Avid) and complexity of the workflow.
-And, of coarse lets not forget the cost.
+The main problems with Pro Tools is the licensing and commercial properties of its parent company (Avid) and the complexity of the workflow.
+And, of course, let’s not forget the cost.

 - Due to its basic interface, the garage band makes music production seamless.

 - Has enough beats, drum samplers, software instruments, and effects to play with.

 - Garage band offers a vast amount of synths and VIs concerning instrument type.

 - It also allows users to supplement Garage band’s current collection with third-party instruments.
 This means that you can record, using the microphone on your computer to capture audio recordings like voice, guitar, bass, etc.

 - Simple and clear workspace implies that work happens a lot faster.